Vision Transformer (ViT) from Scratch

 Why Question Convolutions?

 Convolutional Neural Networks succeed because of strong inductive biases: locality and translation equivariance.
-These assumptions work well for vision—but they also limit flexibility.
+These assumptions work well for vision but they also limit flexibility.
 Vision Transformers challenge this design by removing spatial bias entirely.
-My goal was not to beat CNN benchmarks, but to understand what vision models learn when we stop hard-coding assumptions and let attention discover structure from data.

 IMAGE